Skateside/ariajs/README.md

 # ARIA.js

-A helper library for working with WAI-ARIA attributes.
+A helper library for working with WAI-ARIA attributes, designed to make working with WAI-ARIA attributes as simple as working with any other JavaScript object.

 ## How it works